MrUnderlinee/data_processing_for_drug_combinations_using_platereader_and_D300e/README.md

-The script only processes data in a very spcific way to use it for bayesynergy
+The script only processes data in a very spcific way to use it for bayesynergy:
 - https://github.com/ocbe-uio/bayesynergy.git
 - https://doi.org/10.1093/bib/bbab251